 Vote at home builds on the long-established absentee voting process.
 It facilitates extra layers of checks and balances to ensure the integrity of elections, including centralized risk-limiting audits and ballot tracking.
 Partisan actors and people unfamiliar with voting at home intentionally or unintentionally spread conflicting or confusing narratives about voting at home/voting by mail, voting an absentee ballot, or voting a "mail-in" ballot (for all intents and purposes, these are all the same process).
 As a nonpartisan national nonprofit, we offer the facts, assembled in a Q & A format for easy reference.

-NVAHI Executive Director, Amber McReynolds, discusses how to “run free and fair elections” on NPR
+NVAHI CEO, Amber McReynolds, discusses how to “run free and fair elections” on NPR

 A podcast by elections officials, interviewing elections officials?
 Sounds great to us!
 Check out ... @HighTurnout's latest episode with MVP EO @TinaLBarton - and stay tuned for future episodes with our very own @AmberMcReynolds as well!